flink-extended/ai-flow/docs/content/architecture/overview.md

       * Control Edge: It describes the event trigger conditions for controlling Job.

-    * __Translator__: The role of the Translator is to convert the AI Graph defined by the AIFlow program into a Workflow.
+    * __Translator__: The role of the Translator is to translate the AI Graph defined by the AIFlow program into a Workflow.

 2. __AIFlow Server__: AIFlow Server provides meta information management and scheduling services.
-   * __Meta Service__: Meta service is responsible for managing meta information of AIFlow project.
+   * __Meta Service__: Meta service is responsible for managing meta information of AIFlow projects.
-     It includes dataset meta, model meta, job meta, artifact meta, metric meta and project meta, etc.
+     It includes dataset meta, model meta, workflow meta, artifact meta, metric meta, project meta, etc.

    * __Scheduling Service__: Scheduling Service is responsible for processing requests to submit workflow, run workflow, stop workflow, etc.